-- People who work for, and are supported by the organisation, are encouraged to volunteer their views. - Disagreement and difference is welcomed and interpreted as a positive attempt to improve things. - ☐ If there is rivalry or tension between individuals, teams or divisions, then every effort is made, and support is provided, to ensure that the outcome is positive and productive.
+People who work for, and are supported by the organisation, are encouraged to volunteer their views.
+Disagreement and difference is welcomed and interpreted as a positive

 If there is rivalry or tension between individuals, teams or divisions, then every effort is made, and support is provided, to ensure that the outcome is positive and productive.